1945

 dedication which was attended by Jack Frye and his TWA Lockheed Jr. 12A (October 25, 1941).

-In the February 1947, TWA corporate papers indicate they desired to sell the NC33604
+In the February 1947 TWA corporate papers indicate they desired to sell the NC33604 Lodestar,

-Lodestar, this coincided with Frye’s resignation.
-However, further investigation shows that the
+this coincided with Frye’s resignation.
+However, further investigation shows that the F.A.A.

-F.A.A. does not show the corporate plane was re-registered until 1954.
-This when it was
+does not show the corporate plane was re-registered until 1954.
+This when it was purchased as a

-Seemingly though, this “gap” in registration may be solved.
-It is rumored that Howard Hughes
+though, this “gap” in registration may be solved.
+It is rumored that Howard Hughes bought the

-bought the plane from TWA in 1947.
-This may explain the "floating" registration for 8 years, as
+plane from TWA in 1947.
+This may explain the "floating" registration for 8 years as Howard

-Howard was notorious for such ownership shuffles- many times he neglected to register planes.
+was notorious for such ownership snafus- many times he neglected to register planes.
+More

-More details are learned when perusing the papers from the Hughes-Brewster Senate Hearings
+details are learned when perusing the papers from the Hughes-Brewster Senate Hearings of the

-Frye at the end of Frye’s tenure with TWA.
-After Frye left TWA, Bell continued to pilot the
+at the end of Frye’s tenure with TWA.
+After Frye left TWA Bell continued to pilot the Lodestar

 The acquisition of the Lockheed Lodestar and Electra airliners as executive planes was a TWA